 - Nose – Rubber, leather, caramel, heavy burnt wood

-- Palate – Full-bodied, wet mud, medicinal, yet smooth with no harshness – a ‘damn good’ gentleman
+- Taste – Full-bodied, wet mud, medicinal, yet smooth with no harshness – a ‘damn good’ gentleman

 - Finish – Spicy, ash, doesn’t disappear instantly